 You can enter a maximum of 128 tags.

 - If your active portal is ArcGIS Online, for Layer Type, click Feature.

-If you choose Feature under Copy all data instead, all layers are copied to the hosting server's managed database.
+- Click Feature under Copy all data if you want to copy all the layers to the hosting server's managed database.

 By default, the web layer is stored at the root level of your portal content.